 The Wentworth Bachelor of Science in Biomedical Engineering program is accredited by the Accreditation Commission of ABET, https://www.abet.org.

 For program objectives, outcomes and enrollment and degree data, please visit the Biomedical Engineering Accreditation Information page.

 The Bachelor of Science in Biomedical Engineering program is a four-year program, starting in the fall of the student’s first year and ending in the summer semester of the student’s fourth year.
 It focuses on designing, building, and supporting biomedical instrumentation, devices, and systems that provide solutions at the intersection of biology and medicine.
 The program leverages the proximity and strength of the nearby medical community to allow students to engage in valuable learning experiences and prepare them for rewarding careers in healthcare-related industries, hospitals, academic and government research laboratories, regulatory agencies, and service agencies.
 It will also prepare students who may want to pursue advanced studies in graduate education in Biomedical Engineering and professional programs such as medicine, dentistry, law, and business.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Biomedical Engineering program, see "What You'll Learn" below.